Remote work income: managing USD earnings in an NPR reality

 A clean setup that holds up:

-4. A custom category FX conversion loss for any time you convert via a non-bank route (Wise, Payoneer) and want to track the spread vs. mid-market.
-Optional, but illuminating after a few months.
+FX conversion lossfor any time you convert via a non-bank route (Wise, Payoneer) and want to track the spread against mid-market.
+Optional, but illuminating after a few months. - A monthly review on the 1st.
+Open the freelance category, look at the NPR landed total, and set the next month's budget against that figure rather than an aspirational USD one.

 What this comes down to